wd-David/svelte-component-test-recipes/README.md

 > Check the implementation here: [svelte.dev/tutorial/optional-slots](https://svelte.dev/tutorial/optional-slots) or `src/lib/optional-slots/*`

-There are two components and both accept slot:
+There are two components, and both accept slots:
 - `Comment.svelte`: Accepts any content in the slot
 - `Project.svelte`: Check if named slot `comments` exists